Skip to content

 You can see the correct execution in this video.

-Tip: If you can’t yet achieve the necessary ankle mobility or lower back and core stability, you can use a book under your heels for support.
+Tip: If you don’t yet have the necessary mobility in the ankle joint or stability in the lower back and core, you can use a book placed under the heels for assistance.

 Landmine Squats (Lumberjack Squat)

-In the Landmine Squat, also known as the Lumberjack Squat, a barbell is fixed at one end with a “landmine” device, while the other end remains free to move.
+In the Landmine Squat, also known as the Lumberjack Squat, a so-called “landmine” device is used: It allows a barbell to be fixed at one end while the other end remains freely movable.

-Muscles worked: Thigh muscles, gluteal muscles, lower back.
-Secondary muscles: Calves, shoulders, arm flexors.
+Muscles engaged: thigh muscle, gluteal muscle, lower back.
+Secondary engagement: calves, shoulders, arm flexors.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.